gazebosim/docs/fortress/ros2_gazebo_integration_tutorial.md

 The main pain point of using existing simulation assets with ROS 2 tools was updating URDF files into a Gazebo-readable format.
 This is no longer required.
 If you are maintaining a URDF and an SDF file in a project, you can now drop the URDF and just use the SDF for both ROS and Gazebo.

 This is made possible by `sdformat_urdf`, a parser plugin library that converts an SDF file to URDF C++ DOM structures, making it understandle by the ROS 2 ecosystem.
-Though there are some limitations of the plugin like not all SDFormat tags are compatible.
+Although, there are some limitations of the plugin, like not all SDFormat tags are compatible.
 For example, if you have any sensors attached to a joint, it won't be parsed.
 More details [here](https://github.com/ros/sdformat_urdf/tree/ros2/sdformat_urdf).

 To embed this functionality, we simply need to print the SDFormat file to the `/robot_description` ROS topic, and internally ROS will find a suitable parser, `sdformat_urdf` in this case, to read the file.
 This is already done while configuring the `robot_state_publisher` earlier.